Everything You Need to Know: Yoga On the Rocks – Denver, CO

 Level one!

-It was much more of a sun salutations and stretch class.
-Which was perfect for what I wanted that morning.
+It was more of a sun salutations and stretch class, which was perfect for what I wanted that morning.
 The instructor was wonderful and allowed time for those at a higher level to practice their advanced moves.
-I didn’t want to overdo it due to the elevation we were at though.
+I didn’t want to overdo it due to the elevation, though.

 If you’re new to yoga, don’t be scared or shy.
-This is a great class to go to.
+This is a great class to try.

 Be prepared